Not-So-Free Speech: 5 Limits on 1st Amendment Rights

 Unfortunately (or fortunately, depending on how you look at it), freedom of speech doesn't necessarily mean you can say whatever you want whenever you want to.

 - In a private home.
-The First Amendment prohibits the government from abridging the freedom of speech, but unless an individual is acting on behalf of the government or as a government agent, she is generally free to prohibit any kind of speech she wants in her own home, or any other private setting, as long as she does so without breaking another law, such as physically assaulting someone.
+The First Amendment prohibits the government from abridging the freedom of speech, but unless an individual is acting on behalf of the government or as a government agent, she is generally free to prohibit any kind of speech she wants in her own home, or any other private setting, as long as she does so without breaking another law, such as physically assaulting someone and causing bodily harm.
+A recent situation that occurred at a University of California-Berkeley law professor’s home is a good example of the limitations of free speech in a private home.

 - Obscene speech.
 The First Amendment does not protect speech or expression that is considered "obscene."
-This is why child porn is against the law.
-However, the exact line between obscenity and free speech is often hard to determine.
+This is why child pornography falls in the categories of unprotected speech and is illegal.
+However, the exact line between obscenity and free speech is often hard to determine and is based on community standards.
 For example, the filmmaker behind the controversial "2 Girls, 1 Cup" viral video was sentenced to four years in prison for making films that were considered obscene, despite his contention that they were "art" protected by the First Amendment.
+Another example is the Supreme Court case of Miller v.
+California which deals with sexually explicit materials.

 If you believe your constitutional right to freedom of speech has been violated, an experienced constitutional law attorney can explain your legal options.